 - Next, head over to the ‘System’ tab > Select ‘Console info’.

 - Choose ‘Reset console’ > Select ‘Reset and Keep My Games & Apps’.

 - If, in case, the game is still having issues with the error, go to ‘My games & apps’.

 - Highlight the problematic game > Press the Start button on your controller.

 - Select ‘Uninstall’ > Scroll down to the ‘Full library’ tab.

 - Once done, reboot your console and check for the error again.

 Please note that this isn’t a permanent solution.
-Microsoft is aware of this issue and they’re working on it to fix it quickly.
-Till then you have to temporarily perform the above solution.
+Microsoft is aware of this issue and is working on fixing it quickly.
+Till then, you have to perform the above solution temporarily.